sjg20/u-boot-concept/doc/develop/bootflow.rst

 ------------------

-The bootflow uclass holds a linked list of scanned bootflows as well as the currently selected bootdevice and bootflow (for use by commands).
-This is in `struct bootdevice_state`.
+The bootflow uclass holds a linked list of scanned bootflows as well as the currently selected bootdev and bootflow (for use by commands).
+This is in `struct bootdev_state`.

-Each bootdevice device has its own `struct bootdevice_uc_plat` which holds a list of scanned bootflows just for that device.
+Each bootdev device has its own `struct bootdev_uc_plat` which holds a list of scanned bootflows just for that device.

 The bootflow itself is documented in bootflow_h_.
 It includes various bits of